smathot/biased_memory_toolbox/readme.md

-As a first step, we check whether the participant scored significantly (*p* < .05) above chance.
+As a first step, which is not related to mixture modeling per se, we check whether the participant performed significantly (*p* < .05) above chance.
 This is done with a permutation test that is implemented as `test_chance_performance()`.
+Here, low p-values indicate that performance deviates from chance.